openbigdatagroup/plda/README.md

       * `beta`: Suggested to be 0.01
       * `num_topics`: The total number of topics.
       * `total_iterations`: The total number of GibbsSampling iterations.
-      * `burn_in_iterations`: After --burn\_in\_iterations iteration, the model will be almost converged Then we will average models of the last (total\_iterations-burn\_in\_iterations) iterations as the final model.
+      * `burn_in_iterations`: After --burn\_in\_iterations iteration, the model will be almost converged.
+Then we will average models of the last (total\_iterations-burn\_in\_iterations) iterations as the final model.
 This only takes effect for single processor version.
 For example: you set total\_iterations to 200, you found that after 170 iterations, the model is almost converged.
 Then you could set burn\_in\_iterations to 170 so that the final model will be the average of the last 30 iterations.
       * `model_file`: The output file of the trained model.
       * `random_seed`: The random seed used to initialize pseudorandom.
       * `training_data_file`: The training data.